FDE Plans To Ban Its Teachers For Running Private Schools - UrduPoint

 FDE Plans To Ban Its Teachers For Running Private Schools

-Federal Directorate of Education (FDE) has planned to ban the public sector schoolteachers of Islamabad Capital Territory who were also running private schools

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2020 ) :Federal Directorate of Education (FDE) has planned to ban the public sector school teachers of Islamabad Capital Territory who were also running private schools.
+ISLAMABAD, Feb 9 (UrduPoint / Pakistan Point News - 9th Feb, 2020 ) :Federal Directorate of Education (FDE) has planned to ban the public sector schoolteachers of Islamabad Capital Territory running private schools.

-The homework in that regard has been completed by the directorate, the sources said while talking to APP on Thursday.
+The homework in that regard has been completed by the directorate, the sources said while talking to APP.

-The strict action will be taken against the teachers, who were not performing well in the schools, they informed.
+Strict action would be taken against the teachers, who were not performing well in the schools, they informed.

-They said that politics and time pass behaviour of the teachers in schools would be discouraged as these both habits had caused a huge loss to the quality education in the public sector educational institutions in the past due to which the people started enrolling their children in private sector schools.
+They said politics and time pass behaviour of the teachers in schools would be discouraged as both these habits had caused a huge loss to the quality of education in the public sector educational institutions in the past due to which people had started enrolling their children in private sector schools.

 In order to restore the public trust in the governments schools, the quality of education of these schools, colleges would be ensured, he added.